 I returned to the Bay Area in 1975 and started teaching and performing on a career basis.
 My husband Jonathan Salzedo and I formed our ensemble, The Albany Consort, in which I play recorder, harpsichord and organ.
 Music has become the mainstay of my life.

 But other than music I have serious passions and hobbies.
 The first is cats.
-I have an old cat called Vivace (Viva), and have just acquired two fluffy kittens who are as yet unnamed.
+I have a seventeen year old cat called Vivace (Viva), and have recently acquired two fluffy kittens called Rondo and Coda.
 They sometimes appear at lessons, particularly at meal times.

 I also love knitting, books (no surprise to anyone who comes here and sees my bookshelves), and puzzles, especially crosswords and Sudoku.
 I try and keep up with the New York Times puzzlers, and usually fit somewhere in the middle in skill level, a nice place to be!
 In my spare time, I am doing research for a book about Mozart's talented sister Nannerl.

 I am very proud of my husband, Jonathan Salzedo, and my children.
 Simon, age 30, is an independent mathematician and founder of Euler Circle (www.eulercircle.com), a course for talented high school students.
 He is extremely fond of music, especially listening to it, and also plays piano and cello.
-Laura, age 26, has just finished a masters program at Juilliard, and is back in the Bay Area teaching and performing.
+Laura, age 27, completed a masters degree program at Juilliard, and is now re-established in the Bay Area teaching and performing.
 She specializes in Baroque and modern violins, and also is accomplished on viola and piano.